xzz-wang/FlowImage/README.md

 # Usage
 ## FlowImage

 FlowImage is a protocol for you to implement.
+Once implemented, it will come with a lot of great utilities.
 A `FlowImage` should store all the necessary information to produce an image, and also defines how to produce it.
 It only requires 1 property and 3 methods:
 ```Swift
 protocol FlowImage {